apple/ml-hypersim/contrib/mikeroberts3000/README.md

 # Working with per-scene camera intrinsics in Hypersim

 Each Hypersim scene uses slightly different camera intrinsics for rendering.
-This behavior arises because some scenes make use of non-standard tilt-shift photography parameters in their scene definition files.
+This behavior arises because some scenes use non-standard tilt-shift photography parameters in their scene definition files.

 In this directory, we provide: (1) a modified perspective projection matrix for each scene that can be used as a drop-in replacement for the usual OpenGL perspective projection matrix; (2) example code demonstrating how the modified projection matrix can be used in applications; and (3) code for computing the modified projection matrix for each scene.